Armenian Sport in the Ottoman Empire: Impact of the Armenian genocide

-From 1915 to 1920, many Armenian sportsmen became victims of the Armenian genocide and most Armenian sports clubs were shut down.
-Among those killed was Shavarsh Krissian.
-Marmnamarz ceased publication after his death.
+From 1915 to 1920, many Armenian sportsmen became victims of the Armenian genocide carried out by the Committee of Union and Progress, and most Armenian sports clubs and intellectuals were affected.
+In 1915 nearly all Armenian sports clubs and unions were shut down.
+Among those killed was Shavarsh Krissian, who was exiled to Ayaş with a group of Istanbul Armenian intellectuals and shortly afterwards killed.
+After his death, Marmnamarz ceased publication.